Big Island Forum

 Every few years we get a chance to up the integrity of our entire community, to create a context for more and more people to tell more truths, to keep more laws, and to honor more agreements, especially homework agreements.

-The commissioners need only add one stipulation to the job requirement, "We're looking for a Police Chief who is willing to implement a no lying, no sting policy.
-We are excited about eliminating the double standard, that it's been OK for police to deceive and lie but that we've expected our citizens to be more honest."¯
+The commissioners need only add the following stipulation to the job requirement: "We're looking for a Police Chief who is willing to implement a no lying, no sting policy.
+We are excited about eliminating the double standard, that it's been OK for police to deceive and lie but that we expect our citizens to tell the truth to us and each other."

 Two examples: